rezamarzban/AI-Hello/README.md

 "./neurons-model"

-In this case you do not need to installing Python compiler and its modules especially heavy tensorflow module.
+In this case you do not need to installing Python compiler and its modules especially heavy AI "tensorflow" module.